SuperSat001/Question-Extractor/readme.md

 ## Usage Instructions

+- Make sure that you have installed everything in `requirements.txt`.
+Please set-up `poppler` using [these](https://stackoverflow.com/a/53960829) instructions

 - Run `code.py` (please prefer using an IDE over terminal here as windows terminal was sometimes not taking `Ctrl+C` while code was running)

 - Tkinter window will open.